NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __configure_opts__: List of options to pass to `configure`.
 The default values are `--disable-kernel-module`.

+- __ldconfig__: Boolean flag to specify whether the XPMEM library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the XPMEM library directory.
+The default value is False.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 The default value are `autoconf`, `automake`,